id-unibe-ch/ansible-module-secretserver/README.md

   - **Type**: `str`

 - `user_name`:
   - **Description**: The value for the "Username" field of the Secret.
-Required for the "upsert" action with all secret types.
+Required for the "upsert" action with all secret types except for "keypair".
   - **Required**: `false`
   - **Type**: `str`